nineinchnick/yii-usr/README.md

 Requirements for the UserIdentity class are described in next chapter.

 See UsrModule.php file for full options reference.

+To be able to use user managment, create auth items using the `createAuthItems` command and assign them to a role or users.

 # Identity interfaces